Tritium55/Watchwinder/README.md

 # Watchwinder
-Watchwinder for automatic watches with three slots
+Watchwinder for mechanical watches with three slots